openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 For the LMS and Studio, you can customize any of the Sass files in the ``static/sass`` directories.

-For Ecommerce, you can customize any of the Sass files in the ``static/sass/partials`` directory.
+For the E-commerce service, you can customize any of the Sass files in the ``static/sass/partials`` directory.

 .. note:: Do not customize Sass files in the ``static/sass/base`` directory.

-.. reviewers, previously NO Sass variables were supported for theming.
-Is that still the case, or can people change any Sass styling, as indicated here? - Alison

 ==========================================
 Customizing Web Application Page Templates
 ==========================================

-You can override any of the images in the ``static/images`` directories for the components you are theming.
+You can override any of the templates for the components that you want to apply a theme to.

-.. ^^ reviewers can you help me out here? this seems to be a copy and paste error - Alison
+.. ^^ reviewers can you help me out here?
+I corrected the copy and paste error but a directory would be good to have here - Alison

-The following table lists templates that many Open edX sites choose to override.
+The following table lists some common templates that many Open edX sites choose to override.

 .. list-table::
    :widths: 20 40 40